Impact

 Risk and Exploitability

-The CVSS score of 6.3 indicates moderate severity, but the EPSS score is not available, so the exact likelihood of exploitation cannot be determined.
+The CVSS score of 6.3 indicates moderate severity, while the EPSS score of less than 1% reflects an extremely low exploitation probability.
 The vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires a remote attacker who has achieved control over a renderer process and the delivery of a crafted HTML page, so it involves multiple prerequisites but is feasible with existing capabilities.
+Exploitation requires a remote attacker who has already achieved control over a renderer process and the delivery of a crafted HTML page, which imposes several prerequisites and reduces the likelihood of successful exploitation.

 OpenCVE Enrichment